Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 G. Team Apparel

-1. Headbands and sweat bands must be white or similar in color to the jersey.
+1. Headbands and sweatbands must be white or similar in color to the jersey.
 Only one item is permitted on the head and the wrist.
-Sweatbands must be worn below the elbow and may be a maximum of 4 inches wide.
+Sweatbands must be worn below the elbow and maybe a maximum of 4 inches (10.16 cm) wide.
 Rubber or elastic bands may be used to control hair.
-Any other head decorations are prohibited
+All other head decorations are prohibited.

-2. If a player wears a t-shirt under his/her jersey it must be the same color as the dominate color of the team jersey.
-If a team has two different colors of jerseys (light and dark) or reversible jerseys when playing at home, they will wear white (light) and dark when playing away.
+2. If a player wears a t-shirt under his/her jersey it must be the same color as the dominant color of the team jersey.
+If a team has two different colors of jerseys (light and dark) or reversible jerseys when playing at home they will wear white (light) and dark when playing away.

 3. Jewelry is prohibited.
-A medical alert medal may be worn, but must be taped.
-A coach is to let the officials know before the game if any player is wearing a medical alert medal.
+A medical alert medal and/or an insulin pump may be worn but must be taped to the athlete.
+If a player is wearing either of these the coach is to let the officials know before the game begins.

 H. Player Injury